circuitdao/docs/docs/user-guide/treasury.md

 * Bad debt recovery
 * Surplus Auctions

 Note that funds in the Treasury cannot be directly accessed by anyone.
 Every deposit to or withdrawal from the Treasury must be approved by a coin with one of the **Approval Mods** as its puzzle.
-Approver Mods are whitelisted in the **Approval Mod Hashes** Statute.
-The only way in which funds can leave the Treasury are to pay Savings Interest when savers make a withdrawal or to pay the winner of a Surplus Auction.
+Approval Mods are whitelisted in the **Approval Mod Hashes** Statute.
+The only way in which funds can leave the Treasury is to pay Savings Interest when savers make a withdrawal or to pay the winner of a Surplus Auction.

 ![Treasury as buffer](./../../static/img/Treasury_diagram.png)